wrengr/logfloat/README.md

 ### Windows FFI

-The logfloat package builds and installs cleanly with GHC on Windows (without needing Cygwin nor Mingw/Msys), and the installed package can be used in compiled programs without any issues.
+The logfloat package builds and installs cleanly with GHC 8.0 and later on Windows (without needing Cygwin nor Mingw/Msys), and the installed package can be used in compiled programs without any issues.

-However, by default, the package does not work from the GHCi debugger and gives errors like "can't load .so/.DLL for: m (addDLL: could not load DLL)".
+Prior to GHC 8.0, the package does not work from the GHCi debugger by default and gives errors like "can't load .so/.DLL for: m (addDLL: could not load DLL)".
 This is a long-standing issue with GHCi having to do with the fact that, on Windows, the so-called "libm" file does not actually contain anything (as it does on POSIX) and the C functions we use are instead placed in `libmingwex.a` (which comes bundled with GHC).
 The problem is that `ghc` (the compiler) knows